hotblac/spanners/README.txt

 THE FOLLOWING APPLIES ONLY IF YOU WANT TO DEPLOY TO A LOCAL WEBSERVER / DATABASE INSTEAD OF THE SUPPLIED DOCKER CONTAINERS

 Installing the database
 The DAO layer requires a MySQL database.
-Run the 'create database.sql' to create the schema and an empty table.
+Run the 'create database.sql' to create the schema and empty tables.

 Configuring Tomcat
 The application has been tested against Tomcat 7.
 The context.xml must be configured to make the database available to the application using JNDI: